kunpai/AcadHASHIRU/README.md

 - **Groq**: Cloud-based model management and invocation from Groq.
 - **Lambda**: Cloud-based model management and invocation from Lambda Labs.

+## Acknowledgements
+We would like to thank Hugging Face, Groq and Lambda Labs for sponsoring this project and providing the necessary resources for development.

 ## Contributing

 Contributions are welcome!
 Please submit pull requests with bug fixes, new features, or improvements to the documentation.